Theoria Marriage and Family Counseling is a Los Angeles based private practice founded by Jacob Kajiwara M.S., LMFT.

 How I am different from other therapists:

-I’ll ask the hard questions and help you examine the patterns that keep you stuck.
-I’ll challenge you to sit with difficult truths and uncomfortable emotions—while holding a space that’s grounded in softness, warmth, and care.
+I’ll ask the hard questions and help you look at the patterns that keep you stuck.
+I’ll challenge you to sit with difficult truths and uncomfortable emotions while holding a space that’s grounded in non-judgment, warmth, and care.
+You will be met with a therapist who holds you accountable with compassion and respect.I am intentional and attuned.

-I’ll laugh with you, sit with you in grief, and swear on occasion.
-I try my best to show up as myself because I believe in the power of authenticity—especially in moments of vulnerability.
-My goal is to model what it looks like to be grounded, honest, and self-assured, even when things feel uncomfortable.This work is personal to me
+I’ll laugh with you, sit with you in grief, and be an actual person with you.
+I try my best to show up as myself because I believe that modeling authenticity will help clients be more authentic in their own lives.
+My goal is to help demonstrate what it looks like to be regulated, honest, and self-assured, even when things the conversation or relationship gets uncomfortableThis work is deeply meaningful to me.

 The clients I work with want a therapist who: